jonico/core/samples/SFEE2SFEE/flatFileExport/README.txt

 			In this case this polling reader reads the synchronization status using the database read connector configured in the property delegate.

-			Polling interval seconds is configured as 0 to indicate that the polling reader should read from the database read connector continuously without and pauses in between.
+			Polling interval seconds is configured as n to indicate that the polling reader should read from the database read connector n number of times in order to ship all the SFEE tracker artifacts.
 		</description>
 		<property name="pollLimit" value="n" />
 		<property name="delegate" ref="SynchronizationStatusPollingReaderJdbcConnection" />